-- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized Distributor/Dealer's service manager or owner. - 2.
-If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.
-You will find your distributor's coordinates on www.brp.com. - 3.
+- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Sea-Doo Distributor/Dealer level.
+We recommend discussing the issue with the authorized Sea-Doo Distributor/Dealer's service manager or owner. - 2.
+If further assistance is required, the Sea-Doo Distributor/Dealer service department should be contacted in order to resolve the matter. - 3.
 If the matter still remains unresolved then contact BRP at the address listed below.

-For countries within Europe, (to the exception of the Scandinavian countries), Turkey and Russia & CIS, please contact our European office:
+For countries within Europe, Turkey, the CIS and Russia, please contact our European office: